 TPR stands for “Total Physical Response” which summed up means use your body and gestures when you are teaching online!
 It will be more difficult for your ELL students to understand you because of the barrier of the screen, plus any additional noise in the background, so make sure to use gestures, visuals, and props to get their attention.
 Holding up a big ear to make sure they are listening is a funny way to keep them on track.
 I know it might feel a little like a circus performance, but to them they will see how much you care.

 In the online classroom it can be hard for students to know how they are doing.
 A simple system of rewarding stars can motivate the student to stay focused.
 It is a great behavior management tool for students who are distracted.
 I believe that depending on the length of your class, rewarding a star every 3-5 minutes helps the student stay motivated.
 You can set the prize at the beginning that if they get 10 stars they can play an extra game at the end, or you will play their favorite song.
 Something simple, but can be the motivation they need to stay on track.

 What other ways are you helping ELL students stay motivated during online learning?
 We'd love to know!
 Comment below or come join the Inspiring Young Learners Facebook Group and share!

 Looking for more materials to support ELL students during distance learning?
-Check out these materials that will last you through the summer and provide quality, engaging, and interactive materials created specifically for the needs of ELL students.
+Check out a bundle of materials created specifically to help ELLs learn online and to provide quality, engaging, and interactive materials created specifically for the needs of ELL students.